-The AD4000/AD4004/AD4008 configuration register is read from and written to with a 16-bit SPI instruction.
+The AD4003/AD4007/AD4011 configuration register is read from and written to with a 16-bit SPI instruction.
 The state of the fields in the configuration register determine which of the device features are enabled or disabled (see the Configuration Register Details section).

-The 16-bit SPI instructions consist of the 8-bit register access command (see Table 14) followed by the register data.
+The 16-bit SPI instruction consists of the 8-bit register access command (see Table 14) followed by the register data.
 When performing register read and write operations, CNV is analogous to a chip select signal, and CNV must be brought low to access the configuration register contents.
 Data on SDI is latched in on each SCK rising edge.
 Data is shifted out on SDO on each SCK falling edge.
 SDO returns to a high impedance state when CNV is brought high.

-The first bit read on SDI after a CNV falling edge (represented by $\overline{\text{WEN}}$ in Table 14) must be a 0 to initiate the register access command.
-The next bit (R/\overline{W}) determines whether the instruction is a write or a read.
-The following six bits must match the values for Bits[5:0] shown in Table 14 to perform the SPI read/write.
+The first bit read on SDI after a CNV falling edge (represented by \overline{WEN} in Table 14) must be a 0 to initiate the register access command.
+The next bit (R/ \overline{W}) determines whether the instruction is a write or a read.
+The following six bits must match the values for Bit 5 through Bit 0, shown in Table 14, to perform the SPI read/write.

-When performing a write operation, the new register contents are written over SDI, MSB-first, and the writeable fields in the configuration register are updated after the device receives the full byte.
-When performing a read operation, the current register contents are shifted out on SDO MSB-first.
-Figure 47 and Figure 48 show timing diagrams for register read and write operations when using any of the \overline{CS} modes.
-Figure 49 shows the timing diagram for performing a write operation to multiple
+When performing a write operation, the new register contents are written over SDI MSB first, and the writeable bits in the configuration register are updated after the device receives the full byte.
+When performing a read operation, the current register contents are shifted out on SDO, MSB first.
+Figure 49 and Figure 50 show timing diagrams for register read and write operations when using any of the $\overline{\text{CS}}$ modes.
+Figure 51 shows the timing diagram for performing a write operation to multiple devices connected in daisy-chain mode.

 Register reads are not supported when daisy-chaining multiple devices (see the Daisy-Chain Mode section).
-To verify the contents of the configuration register, enable and read the status bits.
+To verify the contents of the configuration register, enable and read the status bits (see the Status Bits section).

-The LSB of the configuration register (Bit 0) is a read only bit allows digital hosts to ensure the desired digital interface mode is selected in the frame immediately following a register write operation.
-For digital hosts that are limited to 16-bit SPI frames (such as some microcontrollers), set this bit accordingly to ensure SDI is at the desired level on the rising edge of CNV.
+The LSB of the configuration register (Bit 0) is a read only bit that allows digital hosts to ensure the desired digital interface mode is selected in the frame immediately following a register write operation.
+For digital hosts that are limited to 16-bit SPI frames, such as some microcontrollers, set this bit accordingly to ensure SDI is at the desired level on the rising edge of CNV.
 For example, set this bit to 1 and/or set the idle state of SDI to 1 when using any of the $\overline{\text{CS}}$ modes.